hucik14/doi2bibtex-mac-shortcuts/README.md

 ## Acknowledgments

-- Inspired by the amazing [doi2bib.org](https://www.doi2bib.org/) which can be used by other users without Mac
+- Inspired by the amazing [doi2bib.org](https://www.doi2bib.org/) which works on any device in a web browser.